KrishaNonghanvadra/first-1/README.md

 # first-1
-This is my First Git Repository
+This is my First Git Repository.
+Author - Krisha Nonghanvdra